 Budget around $500 for practice vehicles, and plan on paying $5,500 or more for competition vehicles.
 CarriageMart.com has online classified listings for used carriages available across the United States.
 Carriage Driving Essentials sells custom, new and used carriages on its website.

 Drivers wear modern, conservative clothing in competitions.
 Men wear jackets, while ladies may choose dresses or tailored suits.
 All drivers must wear gloves, knee rugs, and hats or helmets.
 Protective vests are optional.
-Carriage Driving Essentials sells aprons, hats, rain gear and groom apparel on their website.
+Carriage Driving Essentials sells apparel such as aprons, hats, rain gear and groom apparel on their website.
 Mary's Tack sells helmets and safety vests online.
 Local tack stores often have helmets and safety vests in stock as well.

 Combined driving is similar to three-day eventing; horses and whips compete in one event per day, for three days.